 Well, 25 sounds like a small number when comparing it the 30 instant players in RadioDJ or up to 96 slots in StationPlaylist Studio.

-Since the Quick Keys opens in a separate window, you might have a hard time finding room for it on your screen.
+Since the Quick Keys opens in a separate window, you might struggle finding room for it on a smaller screen.